Browse the websites of countless finance and private equity firms.

 Why Strategic Positioning Has Become Critical

-The firms that stand out in private equity rarely do so because their strategy is radically different.
+The firms that stand out rarely do so because their services are radically different.

 More often, it’s because they are clearer about what they do, how they do it, and why it matters - and that clarity shapes how investors, management teams and advisors perceive them.